CharlieDigital/chrlschn/src/content/blog/2024/need-for-speed-llms-beyond-openai-w-dotnet-sse-llama3-fireworks-ai.md

 ---
-title: "Need for Speed: LLMs Beyond OpenAI with .NET 8 SSE + Channels, Llama3, and Fireworks.ai"
+title: "Need for Speed: LLMs Beyond OpenAI with C#, .NET 8 SSE + Channels, Llama3, and Fireworks.ai"
 description: "If your gen AI use case has a need for speed, then it might be time to move beyond OpenAI GPT and combine that with a backend capable of high-throughput concurrent processing."
 pubDate: "2024 May 05"
-socialImage: "/public/img/vue34-model/state.png"
+socialImage: "/public/img/need-for-speed/generation-example.gif"
 slug: "2024/05/need-for-speed-llms-beyond-openai-w-dotnet-sse-channels-llama3-fireworks-ai"
 tags: "ai,.net,sse,channels"
 ---